hubmapconsortium/documentation/docs/Publications/index.md

 layout: default
 ---

-# Publication Page Upload Workflow
+# Publication Page Submission
 ## Introduction
 _What is the purpose of publication pages?_<br>
 The purpose of [publication pages](https://portal.hubmapconsortium.org/publications) in the HuBMAP Data Portal is to:
 - provide an overview of and showcase HuBMAP publications
 - make it easy for members of the community to find datasets, samples, and donors included in HuBMAP publications
 - feature exciting data through interactive [Vitessce-based visualizations](https://vitessce.io) in ways not possible in PDF-based publications

+<mark>Note:</mark> Authors are encouraged to reference dataset collections or individual dataset DOIs in their publications. <br />
+Publication pages do not have assigned DOIs, as they are able to be updated.

 _Who can contribute to a publication page?_ <br>
 - **Any HuBMAP member can submit a publication page for any of their publications that use publicly available data in the HuBMAP Data Portal.**